Picking the right fishing line for trout

 Red Fishing Line Does Not Disappear Underwater

-The claim that red fishing line disappearing underwater is not true.
+The claim that red fishing line disappears underwater is not true.
 While it is true that water absorbs the red spectrum as you descend in the water column, red line remains highly visible.

 Clear Or Tinted Fishing Lines Work Best